 First Term Credits

 Communication [COMM] or Written Communication [WRTG] 3

 HISTORY 105 [ROOT] 3

 Humanities [HUM] 3

-Foreign Language, if needed, or Electives 6
+Foreign Language, if needed, or Electives ^{1,2} 6

 Second Term Credits

 DTC 101 [ARTS] 3

 ENGLISH 101 [WRTG] 3

 Quantitative Reasoning [QUAN] 3

-Foreign Language, if needed, or Electives 6
+Foreign Language, if needed, or Electives ^{1,2} 6

 Second Year

 First Term Credits

-Biological Sciences [BSCI] with lab 4
+Biological Sciences [BSCI] with lab 3 4

 DTC 201 3

 Social Sciences [SSCI] 3

-Electives 5
+Electives 2 5

 Second Term Credits

 DTC 336 3

-Physical Sciences [PSCI] with lab 4
+Physical Sciences [PSCI] with lab 3 4

-Electives 8
+Electives 2 8

 Complete Writing Portfolio

 Third Year

 First Term Credits

 DTC 355 3

 DTC 356 [M] 3

 Equity and Justice Studies [EQJS] 3

-Approved Non-DTC Upper-Division Courses 6
+Approved Non-DTC Upper-Division Courses 4 6

 Second Term Credits

 Diversity [DIVR] 3

 DTC 375 [M] 3

-DTC Electives 6
+DTC Electives 5 6

-Approved Non-DTC Upper-Division Courses 3
+Approved Non-DTC Upper-Division Courses 4 3

 Fourth Year

 First Term Credits

-DTC Electives 6
+DTC Electives 5 6

-Electives 9
+Electives 2 9

 Second Term Credits

 DTC 497 [CAPS] 3

-Electives 12
+Electives 2 12

+Footnotes 1 Two years of high school foreign language or at least two semesters of college e-level foreign language are

-- Two years of high school foreign language or at least two semesters of college-level foreign language are required by the College of Arts and Sciences for graduation. - Electives must include sufficient 300-400-level coursework to meet the University requirement of 40 credits of upper-division coursework. - To meet University and College of Arts and Sciences requirements, students must take a [BSCI] course with lab and [PSCI] course with lab. - Approved Non-DTC Upper-Division Courses (9 credits): Any 300-400 level courses outside of DTC approved by the DTC advisor or a faculty member.
+- Two years of high school foreign language or at least two semesters of college-level foreign language are required by the College of Arts and Sciences for graduation. - 2 Electives must include sufficient 300-400-level coursework to meet the University requirement of 40 credits of upper-division coursework. - 3 To meet University and College of Arts and Sciences requirements, students must take a [BSCI] course with lab and [PSCI] course with lab. - 4 Approved Non-DTC Upper-Division Courses (9 credits): Any 300-400 level courses outside of DTC approved by the DTC advisor or a faculty member.
 These courses are meant to expand a student's interdisciplinary perspective on media, technology, and culture.

-498 and DTC 499, is eligible to be a DTC elective.

-Digital Fechnology and Digital Cinema, Sound, and Animation (120 Credits) 8-23

-Culture Under BA in Digital Technology and Culture, add new This option is focused on moving image creation and critical cinema commentary.
-This option focuses on the examination of the history, and cultural impact of time-based technologies like sound, film, and Courses in this option explore topics like podcasting, soundscapes, 3 animation, cinema history, video production, and related media. production, animation.

-ption: Digital Einema, Sound, nd Animation This option is available on the Pullman campus.
-A student may be at the DTC - Digital Cinema, Sound, and Animation Option upon mak intention known to the department.
-This option requires 42 credits of specific coursework. ing their
+5 DTC Electives (12 credits): Any DTC course not included in the degree requirements, ex 498 and DTC 499, is eligible to be a DTC elective. cept for DTC Digital Technology and Culture Under BA in Digital Technology and Culture, add new option: Digital Cinema, Sound, and Animation Digital Cinema, Sound, and Animation (120 Credits) This option is focused on moving image creation and critical cinema commentary.
+This option focuses on the examination of the history, and cultural impact of time-based technologies like sound, film, and Courses in this option explore topics like podcasting, soundscapes, 3 animation, cinema history, video production, and related media.
+This option is available on the Pullman campus.
+A student may be at the DTC - Digital Cinema, Sound, and Animation Option upon makintention known to the department.
+This option requires 42 credits of specific coursework. production, animation.
+D dmitted to ing their 8-23 First Year First Term DTC 101 [ARTS] ENGLISH 101 [WRTG] Quantitative Reasoning [QUAN] Foreign Language, if needed, or Electives ^{1,2} Credits 3 3 3 6 Second Term Communication [COMM] or Written Communication [WRTG] DTC 201 HISTORY 105 [ROOT] Foreign Language, if needed, or Electives ^{1,2} Credits 3 3 3 6 Second Year First Term Biological Sciences [BSCI] with lab 3 DTC 206 [EQJS] or 475 [DIVR] Humanities [HUM] Electives 2 Credits 4 3 5 Second Term DTC 208 Physical Sciences [PSCI] with lab 3 Social Sciences [SSCI] Electives 2 Complete Writing Portfolio Credits 3 4 3 5 Third Year

-First Year

-First Term Credits

-DTC 101 [ARTS] 3

-ENGLISH 101 [WRTG] $\frac{3}{2}$

-Quantitative Reasoning [QUAN] Foreign Language, if needed, or Electives $\begin{bmatrix} 3 \\ 6 \end{bmatrix}$

-Second Term Credits

-Communication [COMM] or Written Communication [WRTG] DTC 201 $\begin{bmatrix} 3 \\ 3 \end{bmatrix}$

-HISTORY 105 [ROOT] $\frac{3}{3}$

-Foreign Language, if needed, or Electives 6

-Second Year

-First Term Credits

-Biological Sciences [BSCI] with lab 4

-DTC 206 [EQJS] or 475 [DIVR] 3

-Humanities [HUM] 3

-Electives 5

-Second Term Credits

-DTC 208 3

-Physical Sciences [PSCI] with lab 4

-Social Sciences [SSCI] Electives $\frac{3}{5}$

-Complete Writing Portfolio 5

-Third Year